dgerabagi/data-curation-environment/prompt.md

 - **Description:** A tracking document for the feedback items and tasks from Cycle 78.
 - **Tags:** bugs, tracking, issues, backlog, cycle 78

+### A109.
+DCE - Universal Task Checklist for Cycle 79
+- **Description:** A tracking document for the feedback items and tasks from Cycle 79.
+- **Tags:** bugs, tracking, issues, backlog, cycle 79

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles